Top 10 Work Values Employers Look For

 Employers seek employees who are adaptable and maintain flexibility in completing tasks in an ever-changing workplace.
 Being open to change and improvements provides an opportunity to complete work assignments more efficiently while offering additional benefits to the corporation, the customer, and even the employee.

-While oftentimes employees complain that changes in the workplace don’t make sense or makes their work harder, oftentimes these complaints are due to a lack of flexibility.
+While oftentimes employees complain that changes in the workplace don’t make sense or make their work harder, oftentimes these complaints are due to a lack of flexibility.

 Adaptability also means adapting to the personality and work habits of co-workers and supervisors.
 Each person possesses their own set of strengths and adapting personal behaviors to accommodate others is part of what it takes to work effectively as a team.